royerlab/inTRACKtive/public/docs/file_format.md

 `points` array.

 This is the *last* query run when points are selected, and is run for each track in the lineage.

+# Conversion script
+`tools/convert_tracks_csv_to_sparse_zarr.py` is a script to convert a CSV file of tracking data to the Zarr format described above.
+It requires numpy, scipy, and zarr libraries.
+This script is not optimized, and takes about 4 minutes to convert the example dataset on an Apple M1 Pro.

+## Lineage computation
+Most of the logic in the script is pretty straightforward, but the lineage computation may require some explanation.

+The lineage we're after for a given tracklet is all of its ancestors and descendents.
+The goal is to encode this in a single row of the `tracks_to_tracks` array.
+To do this, we need to pre-compute the [transitive closure](https://en.wikipedia.org/wiki/Transitive_closure) of the directed graph of track connections.
+This result is something like a cluster graph, where each cluster is a fully-connected graph of all the tracks in a lineage.

+This can be computed by first creating adjacency matrices for two *un*directed graphs:
+`tracks_to_children` and `tracks_to_parents`.
+Iterative squaring of these matrices converges on the transitive closure of each - this gives each track a connection to all of its descendents (`tracks_to_children`) or all of its ancestors (`tracks_to_parents`).
+This is not a very efficient algorithm but it's very simple and works for the sizes of data we're dealing with.
+For larger datasets or more complex lineage (e.g. full lineage including "cousins"), a more efficient algorithm (Floyd–Warshall) may be necessary.

+The sum of these matrices produces the directed adjacency matrix we want, where a track is connected directly to all of its ancestors and descendents.
+This allows efficient lineage retrieval form a CSR matrix by fetching a single row.